TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fix Common state crash

+- Admin panel
+	- Editor-like server vars tweaker accessible by pressing ESC server-side
+		- will have to be commandized properly, just like editor setup's
+- Properly sync client's changes to nickname, sensitivity or others.

+- Equipment generators
+	- Should simply be markers that are used by the modes, depending on the flag
+		- later we'll make the testbed conforming
+	- is it important now?
+		- i guess clientside prediction is more important
+		- though we can plan for state

 - Rebuy previous
 	- Plan for state early
 		- note that we don't need any bincompat regarding the mode solvable